grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 [//]: # (### The sub with the ram attempts to ram them at depth)

 "Level us off."
 Percy said.
-"Bring us to 5 knots."
+"Bring us to five knots."

 Hemi had Bastian level the dive planes and Gregory reverse the prop for a moment to take the speed off.
 Hemi opened valves that allowed compressed air to start creating a new void in the main ballast to replace the one they had so recently released to the atmosphere above.
 They were all thrust gently forward by the reverse acceleration, and the angle of the deck came slowly up until it was even under their feet again.